 Figure 2.
-Lemon sole in Subarea 4 and divisions 3.a and 7.d.
+Lemon sole in Subarea IV0 and Divisions IIIa and VIId.
 SPiCT analysis showing exploitable biomass relative to BMSY and fishing mortality relative to FMSY.
 The symbols in the relative biomass plot indicate observed biomass indices (blue dots = IBTS Q1) while the shaded areas in both plots indicate 95% confidence intervals.
 The horizontal lines indicate levels relative to the FMSY and MSY Btrigger proxies.
 A subset of the IBTS Q1 index (Dutch and Scottish surveys only) is used for the SPiCT analysis, which differs from the full IBTS used for the index ratio.
 Source: R3.